-If I Was a Horse Spin Hackell
+If I was a Horse

-If I was a Horse by Sophie Blackall
+by Sophie Blackall

 If I Was a Horse takes a deep dive into the imagination of one child pondering life as a horse.
 From frolics through the field to sparkly, tutu-filled horse parades, the creativity flows in this child's exploration of what it might be like to be a horse.
-As with all of Sophie
+As with all of Sophie witches, who each tell their own side of the story.
+Wonder abounds when the voices become intertwined and true identities are revealed.
+Lyrical and a little mysterious, readers will find themselves lingering over the beautiful illustrations, especially with the way Luyken plays with dark and light.
+This is a story about crossing the divide to understand one another and the joy of shared experience.
+This book has a unique horizontal format that adds to its wonderful strangeness.